-- (1) Aft cabin - (2) Wetbar
+- (1) Aft sofa

-As an option, the cockpit can be equipped with a pilothouse pantry.
+- (2) U-sofa

+- (3) Multistorage compartment

 In the front part of the cockpit, there is a separate storage room with a door that opens to the front deck.
 The storage room can be replaced with an optional toilet.

-- (1) Pilothouse pantry - (2) Storage room or optional toilet
+(1) Storage room or optional toilet